jefson08/KhasiNMT/README.md

  Place the file in PreTrainModel/KhasiRoberta Directory

 #### Training Khasi to English Translation System with following parameters:
-      Initialisation if Embedding layer with Pre-trained Embedding Weights Data Augmentation
+      Initialisation of Embedding layer with Pre-trained Embedding Weights Data Augmentation
       Appending Pre-trained Context encoding